 Whether it is a felony or a misdemeanor, being charged with a crime is serious.
 Everything important to you – your job, your home, and your freedom itself – is at risk.
 It is absolutely critical that your case is handled by a Utah defense lawyer who is skilled, effective, knowledgeable, and experienced.
 Darwin Overson has over 16 years of experience handling thousands of felony, misdemeanor, and juvenile cases, and is proud to serve clients throughout the state of Utah.s

 To talk about your case with Darwin in a free and completely confidential legal consultation, contact the law offices of Overson Law at (801) 895-3143 immediately.

-How a Salt Lake City Defense Attorney Can Help if You Were Arrested in Utah
+How Our Salt Lake City Defense Attorneys Can Help if You Were Arrested in Utah

 Even if you want to resolve your case with a plea bargain, your attorney should be preparing for trial.
 If the prosecutor knows your attorney is preparing for trial, you will be in a stronger position to negotiate the plea bargain you are looking for.

 If you have any reason to believe you are the target of an investigation, call our law offices now.
 Don’t wait to be arrested.
 The earlier we get involved, the easier it is to protect you.
 Early involvement often prevents charges from being filed.

 Our attorneys have represented thousands of clients, and repeatedly provided those clients with favorable outcomes – even in the most difficult cases.
 For example, in 2001, Darwin Overson took over for Robert Shapiro as lead counsel in State v.
 Dale Gibbons and led a team of attorneys to an acquittal – even though most observers predicted a conviction, based on the negative media campaign waged against Mr. Gibbons.